 Head for higher ground this summer and make Panorama your base camp for adventure, for relaxation, or a little of both.
 You’re on mountain time, so however you choose to spend your down days you'll find plenty of moments to reconnect.
-Here are six solo or small group experiences that should make your must-do list this summer.
+Here are six experiences that should make your must-do list this summer.

 Staying mountainside means waking up surrounded by the towering Purcell Mountains.
 Sit back and enjoy the tranquility of early mornings in the mountains, or grab a coffee and your sneakers, and breath in the cool, crisp morning air while strolling the Valley Trail.
 Lookout stops with benches are located along the 3.5km paved route.